-The Rhapsody Resort has been open around 4 months making it one of the newest apartment resorts in Surfers Paradise.
+The Rhapsody Resort is one of the newer apartment resorts in Surfers Paradise.
 It’s located at the quieter northern end of the beach, a comfortable 1.2 km (15 minute) walk to the always lively Cavill Mall.
-Of course if you don’t feel up to walking home after your evening revelries the Surfers North light rail stop is right across the road from Rhapsody Resort and there are plenty of fantastic places to eat and drink much closer.
+Of course, if you don’t feel up to walking home after your evening revelries the Surfers North light rail stop is right across the road from Rhapsody Resort and there are plenty of fantastic places to eat and drink much closer.

 Let’s take a look around

 Check-in was fast and friendly.
-As part of the welcome pack we got a preprinted slip providing unique WiFi access codes for our room and to use on the guest facilities at level 27.
-I was able to connect multiple devices and achieve a reasonable connection speed, two things that I really do appreciate as a blogger and social media junkie although I know they aren’t as important to everyone.
+As part of the welcome pack, we got a preprinted slip providing unique WiFi access codes for our room and to use on the guest facilities at level 27.
+I was able to connect multiple devices and achieve a reasonable connection speed, two things that I really do appreciate as someone who regularly does need to work in my accommodation although I know they aren’t as important to everyone.

 The deck is accessed from both the lounge and bedroom and equipped with a comfortable table and chairs.
 It’s enclosed on 3 sides meaning it’s well sheltered from the wind which can be quite strong being high up and coastal but the inset style means you still enjoy uninterrupted ocean views in most weather conditions.
 It was blowing a gale on the roof garden on Sunday night but you wouldn’t have known it down on our private deck.